Ulcerative colitis

 Ulcerative colitis: prevention, early detection, prognosis

-The causes behind ulcerative colitis are not yet known.
-Therefore, it is also not possible to effectively prevent the intestinal disease.
-Breastfeeding appears to reduce the risk of ulcerative colitis to some extent.
-Those who were breastfed for at least six months as a baby are less likely to develop the bowel disease than a „bottle-fed“ baby.
+The causes of ulcerative colitis are not yet known.
+It is therefore not possible to effectively prevent the intestinal disease.
+Breastfeeding appears to reduce the risk of ulcerative colitis to a certain extent.
+Babies who were breastfed for at least six months are less likely to develop bowel disease than “bottle-fed” babies.
 It has not yet been proven whether the diet has a protective effect.
-In ulcerative colitis, early detection plays a role in that sufferers have an increased risk of colorectal cancer.
-In general, it can be said that ulcerative colitis that is discovered in time can often also be better treated.
-This reduces the risk of possible complications.

-Course and prognosis in ulcerative colitis
+Course and prognosis of ulcerative colitis

 Ulcerative colitis is a disease that usually progresses in phases.
 Phases in which the disease is active alternate with symptom-free periods.
-How often these relapses occur and how intense they are varies from person to person and depends, of course, on the correct and individually adapted therapy.
-Some experience only a few episodes over the course of their lives, while others catch them several times a year.
-Sometimes the intestine remains permanently severely inflamed.
-Then surgical removal of the colon is the correct and necessary measure.
-Fortunately, thanks to improved medications, this is now only the case for less than one in ten sufferers in Switzerland.
-It is important to get adequate treatment for ulcerative colitis.
-In addition, take advantage of regular examinations for the early detection of colorectal cancer.
-Life expectancy is then similar to that of the normal population.
+How often these flare-ups occur and how intense they are varies from person to person and of course depends on the correct and individually adapted therapy.
+Some people only experience a few flare-ups in the course of their lives, while others get them several times a year.
+Sometimes the bowel remains severely inflamed for a long time.
+In this case, surgical removal of the colon is the correct and necessary measure.
+Fortunately, thanks to improved medication, this is now only the case for less than one in ten people affected in Switzerland.

 Complications of ulcerative colitis